Taxes: How to save money on them, and how to do them as a blogger.

 I am a wealth-obsessed, style-focused, minimalist.

-I got out of $60,000 of debt in 18 months with The Budgeting Tool which I now sell online and donate its net proceeds to charity.
+I got out of $60,000 of debt in 18 months with The Budgeting Tool which I now sell online and donate its net proceeds to charity, along with The Investing Tool.

-I earn like a princess on average $20,000 a month when I work but am trying hard to live like a pauper by not spending all of it.
+I earn like a princess when I work but am trying hard to live like a duchess instead by not spending all of it.

-The rest of the time I relax and enjoy the time off by traveling, although traveling has been on hold lately with the arrival of Baby Bun, my rambunctious, ever-hungry toddler.
+The rest of the time I relax and enjoy the time off by traveling, although traveling has been on hold lately with the arrival of Little Bun, my rambunctious, ever-hungry little boy.